marctrem/usbarmory-wiki-fork/Secure-boot-(Mk-II).md

 ```

 Please refer to [armory-boot documentation](https://github.com/f-secure-foundry/armory-boot/blob/master/README.md)
-for details on the bootloade compilation, installation and configuration.
+for details on the bootloader compilation, installation and configuration.

 Specifically the armory-boot [Secure Boot documentation](https://github.com/f-secure-foundry/armory-boot/blob/master/README.md#secure-boot)
 illustrates how to maintain the chain of trust with authenticated bootloader